Data visualization with Python I

 • Goal:

-• Get a taste of data visualization with Python with plotnine – a Python data visualization package based on the grammar of graphics and inspired by ggplot2.
+• Get a taste of data visualization with Python with plotnine – a Python data visualization package based on the grammar of graphics and inspired by ggplot2 – and do so in Positron using uv for package management.

 • Approach: